16 Best Beaches in Phuket: Something for Everyone

 beach-kamala

-Nai Harn beach is the most popular among foreigners who live in the southern part of the island with a good environment where to do sports outdoors.
+Nai Harn Beach is the go-to spot for many foreigners living in the southern part of the island, with a great atmosphere for outdoor activities.

 beach-nai-harn